 During individualized therapy sessions, the client may identify problems that led to their addiction, as well as working through their personal challenges and setting goals and objectives for their recovery and their life.
-The focus of individualized therapy at TRV is on building personal strength for the individual and also on building a healthy interpersonal relationship between the therapist and the person in recovery.
+The focus of individualized therapy at The Recovery Village is on building personal strength for the individual and also on building a healthy interpersonal relationship between the therapist and the person in recovery.

 Paired with intensive individualized therapy at The Recovery Village are group therapies as well.
-A group therapy session at TRV might include one or several therapists working with a small group of individuals.
+A group therapy session might include one or several therapists working with a small group of individuals.

-In addition to individualized and group therapy, programs at TRV also include drug education, psychoeducation, discharge planning and continuing care planning.
-The objective is to make sure people who seek treatment at TRV are well-equipped to cope with life after their inpatient rehabilitation program ends.
-There are also complementary therapies that might be part of recovery including dietary counseling, self-help, family education, art therapy, massage therapy, meditation, acupuncture and therapeutic gardening.
+In addition to individualized and group therapy, programs at The Recovery Village also include drug education, psychoeducation, discharge planning and continuing care planning.
+The objective is to make sure people who seek treatment are well-equipped to cope with life after their inpatient rehabilitation program ends.
+There are also complementary therapies that might be part of recovery including dietary counseling, self-help, family education, art therapy, meditation, acupuncture and therapeutic gardening.

 There are also theories that with some people who are addicted to painkillers, there could be underlying mental illnesses that are triggered by the use of drugs.

 Also relevant is the fact that there could be genetic vulnerabilities between mental illness and drug abuse.
 For example, people could have genes that predispose them to addiction to painkillers or other drugs and also to experiencing mental illnesses or disorders.

 Regardless of the causal effect or the link between mental illnesses/disorders common with painkiller treatment, integrated treatment is essential.